adambajguz/Typin/Readme.md

 }
 ```

-Note that CliFx applications have access to underlying binary streams that allows them to write binary data directly.
+Note that Typin applications have access to underlying binary streams that allows them to write binary data directly.
 By using the approach outlined above, we're making the assumption that the application is only expected to produce text output.

 ### Environment variables